 The Haggadah is the book of stories, prayers and rituals that is read at the Passover Seder.
 Each seder has 15 steps.
 Even if you're doing a short seder, you can cover the basics with the following:

 Introduction: Review with participants the order of the Seder by listing all of the sections.
 Take this opportunity to welcome all guests to the Seder and focus everyone’s attention on the theme of the evening, which is traditionally ‘freedom.’
-It’s also a good time to thank those who helped to prepare the meal!
+It’s also a good time to thank those who helped to prepare the meal or do some icebreakers!

 Kadesh: [Blessing] Drink the first cup of wine while reclining in a comfortable position.